celery/celery/docs/internals/protov2.rst

     causes problems when the recursion limit is exceeded.

-    This is fixed in the new message protocol by specifying a list of chords, each task will then pop a chain off the list when sending the next message::
+    This is fixed in the new message protocol by specifying a list of signatures, each task will then pop a task off the list when sending the next message::

         execute_task(message)